What to Wear In Sedona, AZ: A Complete Packing Guide

 Temps: 60’s to low 70’s

-Fall in Sedona is absolutely delightful!
 The leaves undergo a kaleidoscope of colors, and the evening breeze becomes pleasantly brisk.
 It’s the perfect time to explore the desert oasis or gather around the fire pit for some delicious S’mores.

 Capture stunning photos by taking a scenic drive through Oak Creek Canyon towards Flagstaff.
 The scenery is absolutely breathtaking, and you will find charming attractions like hayrides, pumpkin patches, and apple picking just a short drive away.